-Submitting a late application – individual HEIs may have restrictions on late applications, for example, some HEIs may not consider late applications from certain categories of applicant.
-In particular, mature applicants and those presenting qualifications other than recently taken EU school-leaving examinations should check the relevant HEI website or make enquiries with the relevant Admissions Office before submitting a late application.
+Making a late application – individual HEIs may have restrictions on late applications, for example, some HEIs may not consider late applications from certain categories of applicant.
+In particular, mature applicants, and those presenting qualifications other than recently taken EU school-leaving examinations, should check the relevant HEI website before making a late application.

-Restricted courses normally require additional assessment procedures, e.g. the submission of a portfolio, an oral assessment or interview, or a written assessment – restricted courses are identified in the handbook by the words “(Restricted - see page 3)” on the same line as the restricted course’s title.
-Please make sure to acquaint yourself with the additional requirements, if any, of the restricted course(s) that you have applied for and go to page 11 for more information about interviews and assessments.
+Restricted courses normally require additional assessment procedures, for example, the submission of a portfolio, an oral assessment or interview, or a written assessment.
+Restricted courses are identified in the handbook by the words “(Restricted - see page 3)” on the same line as the restricted course’s title.
+Please make sure to acquaint yourself with the additional requirements, if any, of the restricted course(s) that you have applied for and go to page 13 for more information about interviews and assessments.

 - CAO Handbook